Idealstack/dynamodb-sessions-dependency-free/README.md

 An implementation of a session handler for storing sessions in dynamoDB, but with no dependencies on the AWS SDK, Guzzle etc.

-Idealstack uses this to provide transparent support for DynamoDB sessions in our platform.
+The [Idealstack](https://idealstack.io) AWS hosting platform uses this to provide transparent support for DynamoDB sessions, so users don't need to change anything in their code.

 # Features

 - Drop-in replacement for the session handler in the AWS SDK
-- Dependency-free - does not depend on any other composer packages
+- Dependency-free - does not depend on any other composer packages.
+Requires the curl extension.
-- Does not require an autoloader
+- Does not require an autoloader (although will work fine with one, eg composer)
 - Supports most common AWS authentication methods
 - Compatible with all PHP versions (even php5.6)
-- *Does not support locking*
+- *Does not support locking* (that's just because we don't need it, a PR is welcome)